theoweiss/openhab-tinkerforge-configuration-examples/README.md

 |type|the device type|mandatory for all devices|
 |subid|  subid of the device, subid's are used if a brick/bricklet houses more then one device (e.g. the Dual Relay Bricklet)|mandatory for sub devices|

-The following table shows the TinkerForge device, its device type, subid and if it is an actuator.
+The following table shows the TinkerForge device, its device type, its subid and if callback is supported.

 |<b>device</b>|<b>type name</b>|<b>subid(s)</b>|<b>Callback</b>|
 |-------------|----------------|---------------|---------------|